Sansan paleontological site: Recent history

-Species list
+Fossil Species

 The site of Sansan gave 85 mammal species from 9 orders, 30 families and 75 genera, being one of the richest Miocene sites in Europe.
 One of the most important discoveries on the site was the description by Edouard Lartet in 1837 of Pliopithecus, a catarrhini monkey, which was a keystone in the reject of creationism by scientists and the advance towards the evolution theory.

 The first fossil was discovered in 1834 by the shepherd Joseph Débats, who lived on the hilltop.
 It was a proboscidean molar.
 He told the Gers lawyer Edouard Lartet, who explored the site.
 The Sansan mastodont, Archaeobelodon, was entirely reconstructed in 1851 by Laurillard, a first in Europe.

 Edouard Lartet describes in 1834 a large carnivore, which he named Amphicyon major.

 The first fossils of the chalicothere species Anisodon grande were also recovered in Sansan.

-The following table shows all 85 species of mammals found in Sansan.